-If you are interested in how your school can use a PBL framework to teach SEL skills.
+Are you interested in professional development for your school on how to integrate SEL or implement PBL?
 I would love to have a conversation on how I can help.
-I have limited availability for PBL & SEL workshops during the school year so contact me early.
+I have limited availability during the school year but am scheduling a few workshops and book studies.
 Check out my workshop page or drop me an email at firstname.lastname@example.org.
 I would love to chat and co-plan meaningful PD for the educators at your school.

 Would you like to explore more deeply how to integrate SEL into daily classroom activities?
 Check out my book below for tons of practical ways that can be immediately implemented in any classroom.